There’s no fixed waiting period for getting car finance after bad credit – and that’s actually good news.

 Multiple hard credit checks in a short period make you look desperate for credit, which lowers your score and hurts your chances.

-Instead, use a credit broker or specialist lender who performs a soft search.
+Instead, use a credit broker or specialist finance partner who performs a soft search.
 This lets you check your eligibility for car finance without damaging your credit history.
 Soft credit checks are essential when you’re rebuilding from bad credit, giving you visibility without harming your record.

 6. Save a Larger Deposit

-A larger deposit shows commitment and reduces the lender’s risk.
+A larger deposit shows commitment and reduces the finance partner’s risk.
 Even a few hundred pounds upfront can lower your total borrowing costs and help you secure a better interest rate.

-With a low credit score, a deposit can offset that risk and make you more appealing to lenders.
+With a low credit score, a deposit can offset that risk and make you more appealing to finance partners.
 For example, a £1,000 deposit on a £6,000 car finance deal means smaller monthly payments and less interest overall.

 7. Consider a Specialist Lender or Guarantor

-If your credit score is very low or your credit history includes defaults, specialist lenders or a guarantor can help.
+If your credit score is very low or your credit history includes defaults, specialist finance partners or a guarantor can help.

-A guarantor (usually a family member) agrees to cover payments if you can’t, which gives lenders confidence in approving your car finance.
-Specialist lenders are designed to help customers with poor credit history rebuild through responsible car finance agreements like hire purchase or personal contract purchase.
+A guarantor (usually a family member) agrees to cover payments if you can’t, which gives finance partners confidence in approving your car finance.
+Specialist finance partners are designed to help customers with poor credit history rebuild through responsible car finance agreements like hire purchase or personal contract purchase.

 Your Action Checklist